Management of postpartum psychosis

 I expressed for a while in hospital in the false hope of breastfeeding when I returned home.
 All milk was tipped down the sink as it was considered unsafe.
 The reality was that I would be on anti-psychotics and mood stabilisers for many months to come and my baby would develop a happy bottle feeding routine with my mother and husband.
 When I returned home I was able to share in her feeding routine at a pace that suited my very gradual recovery.

-As sleep, together with medications is also an important part of treatment and recovery for puerperal psychosis, the advantages and disadvantages of breastfeeding need to be discussed with your health professional so that you can make a decision about breastfeeding that best meets the needs of the mother, family and infant.
+As sleep, together with medications is also an important part of treatment and recovery for postpartum psychosis, the advantages and disadvantages of breastfeeding need to be discussed with your health professional so that you can make a decision about breastfeeding that best meets the needs of the mother, family and infant.

-Electroconvulsive Therapy (ECT) is a specialist treatment that may be essential in the treatment of postpartum psychosis.
+Electroconvulsive Therapy (ECT) is a specialist treatment that may be included in the treatment of postpartum psychosis.
 By stimulating the neurones in the brain via an electric current, ECT is an effective way of specifically treating the symptoms of mania, psychosis (bizarre thinking) and severe depression.

 The only thing that got me out of it was the ECT.
 I know they had to sedate me to get me to sleep and calm me down but I do feel that they over medicated me and should have just done ECT straight away.
 I know it’s seen as controversial but I think the stigma around it needs to be removed and people need to understand more about it so they’re not scared of it.